Sri Lanka bailout conditional on tackling corruption: IMF

 Rajapaksa belongs to a powerful political family accused of squandering public money on vanity projects backed by unsustainable loans from China, which owned around 10 percent of Sri Lankan debt.

-His successor Ranil Wickremesinghe has committed to tough reforms, including the doubling of taxes and an end to generous fuel and electricity subsidies, to bring state finances back under control.
+Wickremesinghe, who took office after his predecessor fled the country, committed to tough reforms to bring state finances back under control.

-But the austerity measures have been unpopular and prompted strikes that crippled the health and transport sectors last week.
+But steep tax hikes and an end to generous fuel and electricity subsidies have been deeply unpopular.

-Wickremesinghe, who led negotiations with the IMF, has said Sri Lanka has no alternative but to follow the lender's reform programme.
+The austerity measures prompted strikes that crippled the health and transport sectors last week, with trade unions promising further industrial action.

-IMF managing director Kristalina Georgieva said Monday that Sri Lanka must persist with its efforts to overhaul government finances and repair the public budget, while protecting those hit hard by the crisis.
+Wickremesinghe has said Sri Lanka has no alternative but to follow the IMF's reform programme after a record 7.8 percent economic contraction last year.

-"The momentum of ongoing progressive tax reforms should be maintained, and social safety nets should be strengthened and better targeted to the poor," she said in a statement.
+The UN children's agency said last month that nearly one in three Sri Lankans were in need of humanitarian assistance due to the impact of the downturn.

 © 2023 AFP